o-kollar/mem0/README.md

 ### How to Use

-To run the application, download the HTML file and open it in a modern web browser (like Chrome, Firefox, or Edge).
+Either visit the live demo link above or download the HTML file and open it locally in a modern web browser (like Chrome, Firefox, or Edge).

-On the first launch, the application will download the required AI model (approx. 25MB).
-This model is then cached by the browser for future use.
 The interface will guide you through creating your first note.